AngleProtocol/angle-docs/other/amo.md

 While we described above an example of a lending AMO, the Angle Protocol can support different types of AMOs.
 Before being put in production, each AMO needs to be proposed on Angle governance forum and voted.

 Management of AMOs across different chains differs depending on their type.
-Some of them are managed by [the governance multisig](../governance/angle-dao.md#🗳-voting) on the corresponding chain.
-Others are managed fully automatically via trustless smart contracts.
+Some of them are managed by [the governance or guardian multisig](../governance/angle-dao.md#🗳-voting) on the corresponding chain.
+Others are managed fully automatically via trustless smart contracts or directly via the Timelock of the protocol on the corresponding chain.

 {% hint style="info" %}
 As of August 2023, Angle only supports a single lending AMO on Aave V3 with 100k minted agEUR and some protocol-owned liquidity AMOs.